AleksandrRogov/DynamicsWebApi/README.md

 });
 ```

-Downside of this workaround is that it not only returns a count number but also all data for records in a collection.
+Downside of this workaround is that it does not only return a count number but also all data for records in a collection.
 In order to make a small
 optimisation I added the third parameter to the function that can be used to reduce the length of the response.
 The third parameter represents
 a select query option.